danielneil/Shark-Doc/tutorials/RSI2.md

 If want to drill into the specifics of the report, from the side menu, navigate to:

 1. Under Portfolio > Backtesting, click Reports
-2. Select the coin (BTC-USD), and the results should be as follows:
+2. Select the coin (BTC-USD), and the results should be as follows.

+For the impatient, here it what I found.

 <p align="center">
   <img src="https://github.com/danielneil/Shark-Doc/blob/main/tutorials/shark_tutorial_images/shark-rsi2-backtest-report.png?raw=true">